SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 When you get to the bottom, you will get the classic picture you see above.

 Make sure you don't stand in the street when you get to the bottom.
 There are people driving on these streets, so make sure you stay aware of your surroundings.
-You would be surprised at the number of people that stand in the middle of the street and not allow cars to pass through.
+You would be surprised at the number of people that stand in the middle of the street blocking traffic.

 Lombard Street San Francisco is also free for those walking down the stairs.